Shabucky1812/wavelength-front/README.md

 ### Contents
 - All of the code for this website was written by me, [Shaun Buck](https://github.com/Shabucky1812), although certain components take heavy influence from the Code Institute Moments walkthrough project - in particular: the utils, hooks, and context components.
 - Background images for the sign in and up forms are taken from [Pexels](https://www.pexels.com/).
-- The following sources where used to help setting up ESLint:
+- The following sources were used to help setting up ESLint:
     - [Stack Overflow - issue with file extension '.js'](https://stackoverflow.com/questions/43031126/jsx-not-allowed-in-files-with-extension-js-with-eslint-config-airbnb)
     - [Stack Overflow - issue with arrow function return statements](https://stackoverflow.com/questions/52636910/eslint-error-unexpected-block-statement-surrounding-arrow-body-move-the-retur)
     - [Guide to setting up Airbnb style guide with ESLint](https://enlear.academy/how-to-set-up-airbnb-style-guide-82413ea6c5f2)